lukepark327/eth-ghost-sol/README.md

 ### Pruning

-It needs too many fees(gas) to contain all tree's nodes, so we have to prune some useless branches.
+It requires too many fees(gas) to contain all tree's nodes, so we have to prune some useless branches.
 Fortunately, Ethereum adopts not GHOST but
 **modified GHOST protocol**
 which covers only seven levels, and requires ten confirmations to achieve finality[[2]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).